simbrain/simbraindocs/src/docs/network/buildingBasics.md

 The system works via two modes:

-1. Click mode.
-Base case is last clicked location.
-When clicking on the screen there is a click the next object is placed there.
+1. Click mode: Objects are placed wherever you last clicked on screen.

 2. Offset mode.
-Any additional objects added without clicking on the screen (paste, duplicate, add object) is offset from the last placed object by a default amount, depending on what type of object it is.
+Additional objects are at an offset from the last placed object.
 This allows "paste trails" to be created.

+Offsets differ sepending on what type of object it is, so that objects are placed at a nice offset from one another.

 ## Custom offsets for paste trails